Impact of theoretical uncertainties on model parameter reconstruction from GW signals sourced by cosmological phase transitions: Comparing resummation methods

 For our GW signal analysis, we list the different approaches to construct the effective potential, $\Veff(\bm{\phi},T)$, at finite temperature.
 This potential is prone to collective IR sensitivities~\cite{Linde:1980ts} that render perturbation theory slowly convergent and can be treated by various forms of resummation.
 This \article{} compares different forms of resummation bearing in mind, that a significant mismatch among them is related to the failure of perturbation theory when misidentifying corrections as higher order in the underlying strict EFT power counting~\cite{Gould:2023ovu,Lofgren:2023sep}.
 As an example, at finite temperature the complete LO requires two-loop thermal mass effects~\cite{Gould:2021oba}.

 Such collective IR effects modify the vacuum masses by thermal corrections.
 At one-loop level, the effective masses are

 where $\nf = 3$ is the number of fermion families, $\Nc = 3$ the number of colors, and $y_t$ the SM top Yukawa coupling.
 Subscripts indicate that thermal corrections are an inherently soft 3D effect, and $\mD$ is the ${\rm SU}(2)_\rmii{L}$ Debye mass -- the thermal mass of longitudinal gauge bosons.
 Two-loop corrections are obtained via~\cite{Ekstedt:2022bff,Niemi:2021qvp,Schicho:2021gca}.
+In our analysis, we adopt the power counting of~\cite{Niemi:2021qvp},